dhupee/dotfiles-old/README.md

 code .
 ```

-then you can code like usual then commit it to the repo and then on therminal apply the change
+then you can code like usual then commit it to the repo and then on terminal apply the change

 ```sh
 cd $HOME